helloeringirard/helloeringirard.github.io/_portfolio/theMet.md

 ![]({{ site.baseurl }}/img/met_google_trends.png)

-As an art lover, my goal was to help reverse this traffic trend by creating a user experience that is engaging and inspiring, ultimately resulting in increased traffic and donations.
+As an art lover myself, my goal was to help reverse this traffic trend by creating a user experience that is engaging and inspiring, ultimately resulting in increased traffic and donations.

 <hr>